Tractables/JuiceExamples/TPrimeDemo/README.md

 5. Install Juice packages: Juice packages are not registered yet so follow the installation instructions from [ProbabilisticCircuits.jl](https://github.com/Juice-jl/ProbabilisticCircuits.jl).

-### How to run
-1. To run a jupyter notebook, first run `jupyter notebook .` in the command line, then a browser tab opens in which you can navigate and open the notebook to run.
-For more details refer to [this guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).
+For more details about jupyter notebooks refer to [this guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).